thomhBonn/boogiesync-tablet/README.md

 # Bugs

+# Debian / Ubuntu changes
+There are differences in the evdev Package between ubuntu and debian!
+A different syntax in the call of absolute values in evdev is needed!

 ## PyUSB

 - Haven't quite worked out handshaking.
 You may need to let the device connect to your phone to initialise prior to plugging in and running the usb app.